What causes Alzheimer’s?

 Stay up-to-date on the latest advances in Alzheimer's treatments, care and research.
 Subscribe now

 - The gold standard for showing cause and effect is a clinical trial in which participants are randomly assigned to a prevention or risk management strategy or a control group.
 Researchers follow the two groups over time to see if their outcomes differ significantly.

 - It is unlikely that some prevention or risk management strategies will ever be tested in randomized trials for ethical or practical reasons.
 One example is exercise.
 Definitively testing the impact of exercise on Alzheimer's risk would require a huge trial enrolling thousands of people and following them for many years.
 The expense and logistics of such a trial would be prohibitive, and it would require some people to go without exercise, a known health benefit.

 Selected reports and resources

-The Centers for Disease Control and Prevention and the Alzheimer's Association, 2007.
-(70 pages)
+Alzheimer’s Association and Centers for Disease Control and Prevention.
+Alzheimer’s Association, 2013.
+(64 pages)